Which services do you NOT provide?

 How do I schedule an appointment?

-Contact me using this link (please do not call or email with your request).
+If you would like to request a free 15-20 minute phone consultation, please complete the contact form on the 'Contact' page of this website.
 Due to high volume of requests, I am unfortunately unable to respond to all requests.
 If I have availability, I will reach out to you as soon as possible to briefly discuss what you are looking for.

-Please note that filling out the screening questionnaire and/or leaving a voicemail is a request for evaluation and DOES NOT establish a doctor/patient relationship.
+Please note that filling out the contact form and/or leaving a voicemail is a request for evaluation and DOES NOT establish a doctor/patient relationship.

 What should I expect for my first appointment?